 Mr Putin, the article says, and I agree, has, thus far, been very successful at achieving a number of strategic aims in Ukraine:

-- First, he never wanted to “win” a war in Ukraine, his strategic aim was, and remains, to reverse that country’s attempt to move out of Russia’s sphere of influence;
+- First, he never wanted to fight (and win) a war in Ukraine, his strategic aim was, and remains, to reverse that country’s attempt to move out of Russia’s sphere of influence;

 - Second, he needs to discourage other countries, such as Belarus, from trying anything similar; and

-- Third, he wants to stoke nationalist and anti-Western sentiment at home.
+- Third, he wants to stoke nationalist and anti-Western sentiment at home and abroad.

 “The effort has not been without cost,” The Economist says, because, “Sanctions have hurt.
 Making Crimea a viable entity will take time and lots of money.
 Most important of all, NATO has rediscovered some of its sense of purpose.
 But neither Mr Putin nor any likely successor would hesitate to apply the same hybrid-warfare techniques in the future should the need arise.“